Staying at Casa Nereta

 In the penthouse all the wooden floors have been build over cork and you can see even more the wooden details, marble bathrooms, not to mention the spherical panoramic terrace where you can see all the village.

-In 2016 — Romy & now her son James (Co-Founder, Concept creator and Manager) decided to open this beautiful hotel both deciding to hire Andrea Conti & Isa Cert from the Barcelona based interior design studio Conti, Cert and they connected perfectly with the energy of the house, bringing to life an essential part of the project that it is today…
+In 2016 — Romy & her son James (Co-Founder, Concept creator and Manager) decided to open this beautiful hotel.
+Andrea Conti & Isa Cert from the Barcelona based interior design studio Conti, Cert connected perfectly with the energy of the house, bringing to life an essential part of the project that it is today…

 Selecting iconic lamps from SANTA&COLE that you’ll find in every room and space.
-Marset, Nobushi… In-house designed furniture, added pieces from Marc Morro from AOO in common areas and rooms like the night tables, among others.
+Marset, Nobushi… In-house designed furniture, added pieces from Marc Morro from AOO in common areas and rooms.
+Later, James being an enthusiast of design himself collaborated with FRAMA to unify all the spaces.

 Making the common areas be so beautifully put together that we have been featured in AD, Vogue, Elle, Bazaar, Monocle, Condé Nast Traveller, CC Magazine, Milk Decoration Magazine, Santa & Cole Projects and many blogs...